 Pacing Each online course is divided into weeks.
 You must complete all of the activities in the current week before the next week is opened.
-If you get behind, review the Activities List available in each course and make a plan to catch up by completing more that just the required weekly activities.
+If you get behind, review the Activities List available in each course and make a plan to catch up by completing more than just the required weekly activities.

 Tracking Your Progress Use the Progress and Completion blocks to track your progress.
 As you progress through the course and complete a lesson, assignment, or quiz, the activity will be marked complete if you met the completion requirements.
-For quizzes and assignments this means that your grade for that activity was 70% or higher.
+For quizzes and assignments, this means that your grade for that activity was 70% or higher.

-Assignments Assignments are activities in Moodle that require your student to write a submission in a text box or to upload a document.
+Assignments: Assignments are activities in Moodle that require your student to write a submission in a text box or to upload a document.
 Graded assignments will not be found in every course, but when they are, they will include a grading rubric or checklist.
 Be sure to tell your student to review the rubric or checklist before submitting their assignment to verify that they have completed all the requirements of the assignment.

-Taking Notes Even if there is a note-taking guide, note-taking is essential to success in the online program.
+Taking Notes: Even if there is a note-taking guide, note-taking is essential to success in the online program.
 Textbooks are not available; therefore, in order to study for quizzes and tests, it is recommended that students take notes and keep a binder for each subject.
 The Cornell note-taking method is recommended.
-Students may print blank copies of the Lecture Notes Form and learn more about note taking by visiting the Bridgeway Learning Center under Contact and Support by clicking on the Online Knowledge Base and searching for “Keys to Success for Online Students”.
+Students may print blank copies of the Lecture Notes Form and learn more about note-taking by visiting the Bridgeway Learning Center under Contact and Support by clicking on the Online Knowledge Base and searching for “Keys to Success for Online Students”.
 All notes should be stored in the binder for that subject.

-Note-Taking Guides Note-taking guides are available to be downloaded in each online core course.
+Note-Taking Guides: Note-taking guides are available to be downloaded in each online core course.
 Printed copies of the note-taking guides are included with shipments within the U.S. International students will not receive printed note-taking guides, but may download the guides online.